Building with the released vintage toys could be done with LeoCAD.

 “C:\Users\Public\Documents\LDraw\all_ldraw_parts

-2. Open the mobaco.zip file and move the complete “parts” folders into this your new folder: “..\all_ldraw_parts\parts
+2. Open the mobaco.zip file and extract the complete “parts” folder into the ‘all_ldraw_parts’ folder: “..\all_ldraw_parts\ldraw\parts

-At this point, there should be the next folders:
+At this point, there the next folders should be available:

 3.3 Adding a 2nd library